-Vast is size, families should focus on Canyonlands’ kid-friendly hikes that are full of plenty of climbing challenges.
+Families should focus on this vast park’s kid-friendly hikes that are full of climbing challenges.

 What to do?

 You could easily spend an entire week exploring Canyonlands.
 But more likely, you’re visiting the park along with several others in southern Utah.
 If that’s the case, you’ll need to be selective.

 For kids, especially younger children, I think the Needles district, named for its colorful sandstone spires, is most ideal for a half-day visit.
 Here, I’d focus on easy but interesting trails.
 Start with the .6-mile Pothole Point Trail, where kids can inspect the potholes for signs of life.
 If you’re hiking during the summer, the holes will be dry, but your kids still will enjoy the challenge of scampering up the giant boulders.

 KidTripster Tip: Be prepared for the relentless sun with sunscreen and a wide-brimmed hat.
 And bring more water than you think you’ll need.

 On the .6-mile Cave Spring Trail, you’ll see the remnants of an old cowboy camp and prehistoric pictographs inside a cave.
 But again, climbing will be the highlight of this trail.
 The kids can ascend on two wooden ladders to a slickrock plateau above the alcoves.
 From here, you’ll have great views of North and South Six-Shooter Peaks and the La Sal and Abajo Mountains.

 KidTripster Tip: If you have older kids, you may consider a half-day mountain biking tour on the famous Canyonlands slickrock.
 If so, make sure that you clearly communicate your family’s skill level when booking the trip.
 There’s some advanced terrain here that’s not suitable for novices.